 Attitude changes towards some species over time may help explain why their frequency has increased in Lincoln Park.
 Historically, hawks were persecuted and seen as vermin.
 Now, most Illinois residents indicate they would prefer hawk populations to increase or stay the same, which indicates a shift in positive attitudes towards such species (Walk et al. 2010).
 For example, while Cooper’s hawks (Accipiter cooperii) were not observed by previous park surveyors, the species has colonized much of Chicago in the last few decades (McCabe et al. 2018).
 On our own surveys, we detected the species numerous times per year and observed multiple nesting pairs.
 Though statewide habitat changes through time likely accounts for much of the observed differences, a decrease in persecution could also aid species that were historically disliked.

 While Illinois is fortunate to have high quality historical statewide bird surveys (Walk et al. 2010), Chicago was only added to the bird census in the 2000s.
 In fact, few cities have historical ecological records, possibly because they have long been regarded as inadequate habitat for wildlife (Fidino and Magle 2017).
 This is unfortunate as large city parks like Lincoln Park not only offer significant resources for migratory birds (Brawn and Stotz 2001), but many species nest throughout the park as well.
 And while Chicago has become dramatically more urban over the last century, we did not see a decrease in species richness.
 In fact, species richness may have slightly increased over time.
 We did see, however, a dramatic change in community composition over a century, and we suspect the historical surveyors would be surprised to see species like the chickadee, cardinal, and crow ranked in the top 10 most common species of our survey (Table x).
 Replicating historical surveys provides a glimpse into community change over long time spans.
 The data that we generated, if combined with other sources, can likely be used to answer a variety of questions about bird population trends.
 For example, it would be interesting to relate changes in frequency to functional differences between species.
 Such an analysis would not only highlight the species that have been successful over time, but what parts of their natural history facilitate their success.
-We hope that our efforts in standardizing and compiling these data across surveys will be useful for others in the future, and may encourage a future naturalist to replicate the survey again.
+We hope that our efforts in standardizing and compiling these data across surveys will be useful for others in the future and may encourage a future naturalist to replicate the survey again.
 If this survey is resumed in 50 or 100 years, we suggest wearing a hat.
 Not only does it shield your eyes from the sun, it also protects your head from the bountiful male blackbirds that now defend their nesting territory throughout Lincoln Park.

 Acknowledgements